vertica/spark-connector/CONTRIBUTING.md

 At this point, you're ready to make your changes.
 Feel free to reach out over github for help navigating the code and implementing the fix or feature.

-## Debuging on Docker environment.
+## Debugging on Docker environment.

 If you are using docker as your dev enviroment, you can setup a debug server.
 For example, to debug `basic-read-example` running on docker, loggin to the client container and navigate to `basic-read-example` root folder.
 Then, run `sbt -jvm-debug *:5005` to start an sbt debug server at port `5005`.
 The `*` means that it will exception connections from any host.

 The sbt server is now up and waiting for commands.
 Connect your debugger to port `5005`, then type `run` into sbt to start compilation and execution.

 If you would like to change the port number, edit `docker-compose.yml` located under the `docker` folder.
 Currently, `docker_client_1` container is mapping its port `5005` to the host's `5005`.